 Dr. Amity Smith specializes in family medicine and geriatrics (elderly care).
-She is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Dr. Smith accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
 She graduated from Louisiana State University School of Medicine in Shreveport.

 Conditions / Treatments

 Medicare Patient Conditions

 Geriatrics is the subspecialty of internal medicine that provides primary care to older adults.
 Physical health tends to decline with age, and geriatricians work to manage such age-related concerns as chronic illness, frailty, multiple medications, and declining mental health to keep seniors as active and independent as possible.

 Some of the most common concerns seen by a geriatrician include:

 - Mobility issues, including the need for canes and walkers, as well as preventing falls

 - Osteoporosis, a weakening of the bones, which affects as many as a quarter of all men and half of all women over fifty